Problems are rare, but all procedures have some risk. The doctor will go over some problems that could happen, such as:

+You will be asked to remove any jewelry.
 You will lie on your back on an imaging table.
 A camera above and below the table will slowly scan you.
-You may be asked to move into various positions as the scan is done.
-It is important to lie still when not told to move.
-The camera will be able to detect small amounts of radioactivity in the injected material.
+You may be asked to change positions as the scan is done.
+You will be asked to remain still.
+The camera will detect small amounts of radioactivity in the injected material.
 This will allow the doctor to see areas where there may be bone injury or disease.

 How Long Will It Take?

-You will be in the scanner for 20-60 minutes.
+You will be in the scanner for 20 to 60 minutes.
 Sometimes another scan is done after 24 hours.

 Will It Hurt?

-If your bone tissue is healthy, your scan will show that the chemical has spread evenly to all of your bones.
-If there is an area of disease, darker or lighter areas (hot or cold spots) will be seen on the scan.
-These will show the areas with abnormally active bone breakdown or repair.
+If your bone tissue is healthy, the scan will show that the chemical has spread evenly to all of your bones.
+If there is an area of disease, darker or lighter areas will be seen on the scan.
+These will show the areas with abnormal bone activity.

 Call Your Doctor